joboccara/pipes/README.md

 Range views are about adapting ranges with view layers, and reading through those layers in lazy mode.
 Ranges are "pull based", in that components ask for the next value.
 Pipes are about sending pieces of data as they come along in a collection through a pipeline, and let them land in a destination.
 Pipes are "push based", in that components wait for the next value.

 Ranges and pipes have overlapping components such as `transform` and `filter`.
-But pipes do things like ranges can't do, such as `pipes::mux`, `pipes::demux` and `pipes:unzip`, and ranges do things that pipes can't do, like infinite ranges.
+But pipes do things like ranges can't do, such as `pipes::mux`, `pipes::fork` and `pipes:unzip`, and ranges do things that pipes can't do, like infinite ranges.

 It is possible to use ranges and pipes in the same expression though: